 Columnist and Author

-In addition to his corporate work, Allison has been and is a business columnist and published author.
-Since 2007, 19 of his editorials or columns have been published in outlets such as Pittsburgh Quarterly, the Pittsburgh Post-Gazette, the Erie Daily Times and others.
+In addition to his corporate work, Allison has been, and is, a business columnist and published author.
+Since 2007, his editorials or columns have been published in outlets such as Pittsburgh Quarterly, the Pittsburgh Post-Gazette, the Erie Daily Times and The Journal of Liberal Arts.

 Allison is also the author of two books, You’ll Manage: Lessons Learned from a Former CEO, which was published in 2013, and Snowflakes and Other Stories, which was published in 2015.